JSudron/Nordic-Discovery-Project/README.md

 - Fjalla One
 - Josefin Sans

-Both fonts were found on the site [Google-Fonts] (https://fonts.google.com/).
+Both fonts were found on the site [Google Fonts](https://fonts.google.com/).
 They were chosen due to the simple & clean look they have, which compliments the colour scheme.
 Josefin Sans was used for the majority of the body text whereas the Fjalla One  was used for the heading to give it extra pop.
 It was also designed by a Swede to further enhance the nordic style design.

-### Scope

-Contact Aberdeen has run club nights before with DJ Jonny Kennedy heading these up.
-However, having been out of the scene for some time we wanted to give club owners a glimpse into what Contact club nights are all about.
-We also wanted to use the site as a platform for DJs to get in touch should they want to perform at a Contact club night.
-Therefore providing an easy means of contact on the site was a must.

 ### Wireframes

-- Wireframe - Home & About Sections [Wireframe](https://github.com/JSudron/Contact-Aberdeen/blob/master/assets/wireframes/Wireframes-part%201.jpg)
-- Wireframe - Gallery, Bookings & Location Sections [Wireframe](https://github.com/JSudron/Contact-Aberdeen/blob/master/assets/wireframes/Wireframes-part%202.jpg)

 ## Features/Functionality